flaskcwg/flaskcwg.github.io/README.md

 And hence [link demo](https://flaskcwg.github.io)
 ````

-All meta keys are mandatory but summary can be kept empty
+All meta keys are mandatory but summary can be kept empty.

 Inside of `data/blog` create a folder with the category you want.
-In `settings.py` add it
+In `settings.py` add it:

 ```python
 BLOG_CATEGORIES = [